 Should I buy new or re-sale?

 While we work primarily with residential re-sale properties we do occasionally assist our clients with purchasing newly constructed properties.
-When we meet we can discuss whether your needs are best served by re-sale or brand new properties!
+We can discuss whether your needs are best served by re-sale or brand new properties!

 When should I make my offer conditional?